Knights of the Cross with the Red Star: Medieval age

 In 1233, St. Agnes of Bohemia founded a hospital fraternity of Franciscan tertiaries at her monastery in Prague.
 This community, inspired by the nursing military orders, was dedicated to the care of elderly, sick and other needy people.
 In 1235 the hospital was richly endowed by the Queen of Bohemia, Agnes's mother, with property formerly belonging to the Teutonic Knights.
 A few years later, in 1237 the Order had been formally constituted under the Rule of St. Augustine by Pope Gregory IX.
 Despite relatively clear origins of the Order, its beginnings used to be subject of legends, especially in the Baroque period: Traditionally its roots were traced back to Holy Land.
 Nevertheless, in a parchment Breviary of the Order, dated 1356, the account of foundation contains no allusion to such a crusader lineage.
+Many women were involved in the larger Franciscan movement such as Claire of Assisi who is mentioned later in this article but in Bohemia Agnes was the only woman to create an order of knights based in Franciscan Christianity which in this case makes her unique because no other woman has done this.

 The Order moved to its present residence at the foot of the Prague Bridge in 1252, where its members not only took care of the hospital, but also became bridge keepers.
 The addendum "at the foot of the Prague Bridge" was attached to its name.
 The Order eventually spread its activities into other places in the Czech lands (České Budějovice, Cheb, Litoměřice, Stříbro, Znojmo-Hradiště, etc.).
 Thanks to Agnes's sister, Princess Anna, the Order expanded even to Silesian capital Wrocław.
 Members of the Order used to wear arms, a custom which was confirmed in 1292 by the Pope Nicholas IV.
 The Grand Master is still invested with a sword.
 The Order has been later on recognized as a military order by popes Clement X and Innocent XII.

 During the Hussite Wars in the 15th century, the mission of many order hospitals was interrupted and some of order houses (commanderies) completely disappeared.
 At critical moments, the residence of the Grand Master was also temporarily moved to Cheb.
 However, the Prague hospital continued to serve and survived the turbulent period throughout the wars.
 After the end of the revolutionary years, there was a certain transformation of the role of the order clergy: Due to the shortage of Catholic secular priests, the members of the Order began to be appointed as parish priests.
 Yet the Order never gave up hospitality and this charisma has persisted in various forms to the present day.
+Orders of knights and knights are very prominent institutions that spanned all over Europe during the Middle Ages.